 Re-admission policies relate to students who are admitted to the Associate Degree Nursing Program, leave prior to completion and apply to return to the program.
 Re-admission is based upon an individual review of the student's record and space availability.
 Students may re-enter the Associate Degree Nursing Program only one time if the reason for the exit was failure of a course or courses in the program.
 Re-admission must be within one (1) year of leaving the program.
-Students desiring re-admission after one (1) year must reapply and complete the entire program.
+Students desiring re-admission after one (1) year must complete the entire program.

-- 1. Be in academic good standing; - 2.
-Submit a written request to the Admission and Progression Committee; - 3.
-Currently hold an overall G.P.A. of 2.5 as well as G.P.A. of 2.5 on all prerequisite courses.
-The cumulative G.P.A. must be 2.5 on any courses taken at or transferred to Galveston College.
-Math and science courses must have been taken within five years of the date of acceptance to the nursing program; - 4.
-Satisfactorily complete testing re-admission requirements identified for each course.

-5. Resubmit a current clear background check or approved Declaratory order and drug screening tests as directed by the Associate Nursing Degree Program.
+- 1. Be in good academic standing. - 2.
+Submit a written request to the Admission and Progression Committee. - 3.
+Currently hold an overall GPA of 2.5 as well as a GPA of 2.5 on all prerequisite courses.
+The cumulative GPA must be 2.5 on any courses taken at or transferred to Galveston College.
+Science courses must have been taken within five years of the date of acceptance to the nursing program; Math courses must follow Galveston College admission requirements. - 4.
+Satisfactorily complete testing re-admission requirements identified for each course. - 5.
+Resubmit current clear background check and drug screening tests as directed by the Associate Nursing Degree Program.
+A Texas Board of Nursing Declaratory order may be required.

-As part of an exit interview, the Nursing Advisor, Faculty and/or Director will identify in writing the exact courses (other than RNSG courses) that the student must complete with a grade of "C" or better to be considered for readmission.
-The student will be required to complete at least the number of RNSG semester hours in which he received a grade of "W" or "F".
+As part of an exit interview, the Nursing Advisor, Faculty and/or Director will identify in writing the exact courses (other than RNSG courses) that the student must complete with a grade of "C" or better to be considered for re-admission.
+The student will be required to complete at least the number of RNSG semester hours in which he/she received a grade of "W" or "F".
 If the student elects to complete more than the required hours and the courses are approved by the faculty, the student will be required to complete each course with a grade of "C" or better.